TakHemlata/rawnet2-antispoofing/README.md

 The ASVSpoof2019  dataset can be downloaded from the following link:

 [ASVSpoof2019 dataset](https://datashare.is.ed.ac.uk/handle/10283/3336)

+## Define your own LA database directory in the "data_utils_LA.py" script

+LOGICAL_DATA_ROOT  = change with path to user's LA database protocols directory address self.data_root_dir = change this to user's full directory address of LA database

 ### Training models
 To train RawNet2 run:
 ```